 Although pets are pricey, there are easy ways you can cut back on the costs.
 Depending on your budget and the type of pet you have, consider pet insurance.
 While you’ll have to pay a monthly premium, it could be worth it if you find yourself constantly coughing up cash at the vet’s office.

 Another way to cut back is to be strategic about what kind of credit card you use to pay for all those pet expenses.
 For big one-time purchases, it might be a good idea to take advantage of a credit card with a 0% introductory APR.
 Low-interest credit cards are also a smart way to save.
-One credit card, CareCredit Card, even has a special financing feature for vet bills.
-Purchases of $1,000 or more may be eligible for a 24 months offer with a 14.90% APR, a 36 months offer with a 15.90% APR or a 48 months offer with a 16.90% APR.
-Purchases of $2,500 or more may be eligible for a 60 months offer with a 17.90% APR.
-Explore your options.
+One credit card, CareCredit® credit card, even has a special financing feature for vet bills.
+None Explore your options.

 In order to create this study, researchers analyzed data from the Bureau of Labor Statistics Survey of Consumer Finances.